someodd/intramaze/README.md

 examples, especially not well documented ones, that show by example how to complete something simple and practical like this project.

-## Building notes

-This project does not use Stack.
-The file is only here as a hacky fix.

 ## Project structure

+### Haskell Daemon

+The actual Haskell software which serves a REST API service as well as websocket for chats.

 ### `static/`

 The `static/mustache-build` are literal pages to build (like copying + running through parser), whereas `static/mustache` is simply for templates that get used to build pages.

 ## Testing

-...
+Try running `doctest` on `src`.

-## Running
+## Building/setup/installation/running

+This project gives you lots of options to work with when it comes to building and messing around with the project.
+The easiest is probably Nix.

+This project does not use Stack.
+The `stack.yaml` file is only here as a hacky fix.

+I use Debian (unstable).

+### Generate the REST API's JWT keys

 You will need to generate the private key for JSON Web Tokens (regardless how you run):

 ```
 openssl ecparam -name secp256k1 -genkey -noout -out jwt-priv-sig-key.pem
 openssl ec -in jwt-priv-sig-key.pem -pubout > jwt-pub-sig-key.pem
 ```

-### Running with `nix`
+### Using `nix`

-Nix implementation is somewhat incomplete, especially `nix-shell`.

-You can build with:
+Nix gives you one command to build the project and a shell/environment, all with the same packages/tools/etc. at your disposal.
+That means you don't have to have anything installed or configured except for having the Nix package manager installed.
+This way we can be sure that we're all using the same versions and that it (hopefully) works regardless of our operating system (as far as all the tools and the project itself allows).

+Build the project's daemon binary with:

 ```
 nix-build release.nix
 ```

+#### `nix-shell`

-You can enter the developer environment with:
+You can enter the developer environment with the command:

 ```
 nix-shell
 ```

+Here are some nice things about the Nix shell:

+  * `cabal build`: the environment is setup with everything you need to consistently build the project with a version of `cabal` it includes
-You can even `cabal build` inside of the `nix-shell`!
-The shell comes loaded with `haskell-langauge-server` (and `hlint`, I also want to use `ormolu` so you can format files using this), which you can use in combination with the *Haskell* and *Nix Environment Selector* VSCode/VSCodium extensions.
+  * `haskell-langauge-server`: you can use in combination with the *Haskell* and *Nix Environment Selector* VSCode/VSCodium extensions (formatter, linter, documentation, suggestions, etc).
 Make sure you click "selected" when you get the pop up in the lower right with Nix Environment Selector.

-The shell has postgres installed, but it's not set up yet (it will be!).
-I will also set up Docker.
+  * `postgres`: in case you want to run a postgres server yourself (instead of using Docker)
+  * `doctest`: so  you can run the doctests in `src`!
+  * `cabal2nix`: so you can easily update `default.nix` in case of any changes to dependencies

-The shell also has `doctest` installed so you can run tests in the shell.
+  * `docker` and `docker-compose`, so you can run those commands in the shell (see this README's section on Docker)

 There are instructions on contributing to the project while keeping Nix in mind in `CONTRIBUTING.md`.

-You may also want to use the `Nix IDE` extension.

-`cabal2nix` is included in the shell.

-The Nix shell comes with `docker` and `docker-compose`, so you can run those commands in the shell.

 ### Running with Docker